Telefilm Canada: 2000s

-Present
+2010s and 2020s

 The 2012 Canadian federal budget cut funding for the National Film Board of Canada and Telefilm Canada by 10%.
 Today, following a new four-year plan, Telefilm has made stimulating demand for Canadian screen-based content one of its top priorities.

 In April 2022, Christa Dickenson announced that she would step down as executive director and CEO effective September 9, 2022.